 Self-paced learning differs from the traditional teacher-led, whole-class lessons in that it allows students to use materials and resources to customize the way they learn in class.
-The self-paced method allows students to design their own learning experience, not only at their own pace, but according to their own interests and learning styles.
-The role of the instructor is to provide guidance, feedback on proficiency and tailor the learning environment to students based on their needs.
+The self-paced method allows students to design their own learning experience, not only at their own pace, but according to their own interests and learning preferences.
+The role of the instructor is to provide guidance, feedback on proficiency and tailor the learning environment to students' needs.

 I decided to give it a try.
 My colleagues, Cristie Watson and Logan Riley, and I worked together to create our first self-paced unit.
 Here’s how we made it work our classrooms using state-mandated curricula:

-First, we had students access a Google Doc that gave an overview of the the unit and outlined the learning goals and various activities associated with each.
+Choose an activity.
+First, we had students access a Google Doc that gave an overview of the unit and outlined the learning goals and various activities associated with each.

-Students browsed the list, picked an activity that interested them and decided how they wanted to interact with the content based on their learning styles.
+Students browsed the list, picked an activity that interested them and decided how they wanted to interact with the content.
 For example, some students took Cornell notes on readings, others created Minecraft structures depicting a learning goal topic, and many engaged with EdPuzzle videos with embedded questions to guide their learning.
-Thanks to our district’s 1:1 laptop initiative, students could go online to do research or find resources whenever they need to.
+Students could go online to do research or find resources whenever they needed to.

 Other benefits of self-paced learning